ruslanmv/BeeAI-Framework-Practical-Guide/README.md

 > [!TIP]
 >
 > If you don't see your provider raise an issue [here](https://github.com/i-am-bee/beeai-framework/discussions).
-Meanwhile, you can use [Ollama adapter](/python/examples/backend/providers/ollama.py).

 ---

 ### Backend initialization